mmikowski/hi_score/README.md

 | Deploy Size |           121 MB |    8 MB (  6.6%) |    8 MB (  6.5%) |

 The load time measurements were made using a local HTTP server which is almost certainly a best-case scenario.
 We hope to add results for a remote server soon.

+---
+## Namespaces
+Namespaces enable us to provide a suite of web apps that share a great deal of code but have instances and data cleanly isolated.
+Namespacing across JS and CSS can help one trace behaviors to the controlling code faster and with greater accuracy.
+We can open them in google-chrome (`xhi install && google-chrome ex*.html`) to see this in practice.

+When we view Example 1 (`ex01.html`) we can open the browser development tools (press `<shift>-<ctrl>-i` or `<shift>-<cmd>-i` on a Mac), type `ex01` into the JavaScript console and press `<return>` to inspect that value.
+We can see that thisw single variable that contains our entire application.
+When we enter `ex02` we see that it is `undefined`.
+When we visit the Example 2 (`ex02.html`) instead we can see that `ex01` is `undefined` and `ex02` contains our app code using a similar process.

+We also namespace our CSS classes to avoid collisions.
+When we inspect the HTML of the Example 1 app we can see that nearly all classes start with an `ex01-` prefix.
+When we inspect Example 2 tab we find the prefix is `ex02-`.
+As with the JavaScript namespacing, the prefixes are hierarchical.
+For example, the `ex02-_lb_` class was generated for use by the `ex02-_lb_` module.

 ## Contribute
 Any improvements or suggestions are welcome through the [issues tracker][_29].
 Pull requests are especially appreciated.